Īśāvāsyopaniṣat 07

 - stated thus in the Pippalāda vedic testimonial.

 As per the earlier explained translation, absence of grief and delusion indicates the correct understanding.
-By practicing (i.e. by seeing the presence of the lord in all beings), the omnipresent attribute of the lord comes to light.
+By practicing (i.e. by perceiving the presence of the lord in all beings), the omnipresent attribute of the lord comes to light.